hashicorp/terraform-provider-aws/website/docs/r/docdb_global_cluster.html.markdown

 * `global_cluster_identifier` - (Required, Forces new resources) The global cluster identifier.
 * `deletion_protection` - (Optional) If the Global Cluster should have deletion protection enabled.
 The database can't be deleted when this value is set to `true`.
 The default is `false`.
 * `engine` - (Optional, Forces new resources) Name of the database engine to be used for this DB cluster.
 Terraform will only perform drift detection if a configuration value is provided.
 Current Valid values: `docdb`.
 Defaults to `docdb`.
 Conflicts with `source_db_cluster_identifier`.
 * `engine_version` - (Optional) Engine version of the global database.
-Upgrading the engine version will result in all cluster members being immediately updated.
+Upgrading the engine version will result in all cluster members being immediately updated and will.
     * **NOTE:** Upgrading major versions is not supported.
 * `source_db_cluster_identifier` - (Optional) Amazon Resource Name (ARN) to use as the primary DB Cluster of the Global Cluster on creation.
 Terraform cannot perform drift detection of this value.
 * `storage_encrypted` - (Optional, Forces new resources) Specifies whether the DB cluster is encrypted.
 The default is `false` unless `source_db_cluster_identifier` is specified and encrypted.
 Terraform will only perform drift detection if a configuration value is provided.